Back

 Diperam HCT 5 mg/160 mg/12.5 mg film-coated tablets

-The active substances in Diperam HCT are amlodipine (as amlodipine besylate), valsartan and hydrochlorothiazide.
-Each film-coated tablet contains 5 mg of amlodipine (as amlodipine besylate), 160 mg of valsartan and 12.5 mg of hydrochlorothiazide.
+The active substances of Diperam HCT are amlodipine (as amlodipine besylate), valsartan and hydrochlorothiazide.
+Each film-coated tablet contains 5 mg amlodipine (as amlodipine besylate), 160 mg valsartan and 12.5 mg hydrochlorothiazide.

 The other ingredients are cellulose, microcrystalline; crospovidone (type A); silica, colloidal anhydrous; magnesium stearate; hypromellose (type 2910); macrogol 4000, talc, titanium dioxide (E171).